pb581/lofi-chill/README.md

 The python script `yt_stream.pyw` (no UI asynchronous process) fetches the latest playurl of the lofi chill beats livestream (https://www.youtube.com/watch?v=5qap5aO4i9A) and saves it to `lofi_last_fetch.txt`.
 The batch script `lofi.bat` kills any existing vlc processes (left by previous runs) and plays the fetched url via network stream in vlc (minimized in system tray).

 **Target OS:** Windows NT (the main python script should work in any OS but the batch script needs to be rewritten for other OS).

+_Can be adapted for any youtube url by replacing the url variable in the `yt_stream.pyw` script with the youtube video you want._

+Made this utility because I was tired of my browser freezing with the youtube tab open in the browser for too long.
+Made the repo here in case someone is in the same boat as me.